 Founder Jack Gescheidt on how it all began.

-Decades later, in 2003, as an adult walking in the woods of Marin County, CA, I happened upon a massive, sinewy coast live oak.
+Decades later, in 2003, as an adult walking in the woods of Marin County, CA, I happened upon a massive, old and sinewy coast live oak.
 At least 250 years old, older than America, I was mesmerized by her massive limbs filling the sky in all directions.
 I was moved to tears by this giant living creature’s powerful presence.

 Although I started making TreeSpirit photographs because I simply loved doing so, in time I saw the opportunity to use them to raise awareness for trees—and environmental issues—everywhere.
 “Last Stand,” a photograph made in Berkeley, CA at the invitation of tree sitters striving to save a grove of precious native oaks from a gymnasium expansion.
 (A year later, I made another photograph, “Law of Attraction” with those brave demonstrators.)
 This experience taught me I could combine my life-long environmental concerns with my photography to create activist artwork.